Xilinx/XRT/src/runtime_src/doc/toc/security.rst

 Device reset and recovery is a privileged operation and can only be performed by xclmgmt driver. xocl driver can request device reset by sending a message to xclmgmt driver over the Mailbox.
-An end user can reset a device by using XRT xbutil utility.
-This utility talks to xocl driver which uses the reset message as defined in :ref:`mailbox.main.rst`
+An end user can reset a device by using XRT **xbutil** tool.
+This tool talks to xocl driver which uses the reset message as defined in :ref:`mailbox.main.rst`

 Currently Alveo boards are reset by using PCIe bus *hot reset* mechanism.
 This resets the board peripherals